With Valerie Goodwin

 Valerie Goodwin joins us from the USA.

-Internationally known for pushing art quilts into new cartographic territory, Valerie Goodwin’s award winning works are inspired by her love of maps, aerial views, landscapes, and her diagrammatic re-interpretation of cities.
+Internationally known for pushing art quilts into new cartographic territory, Valerie Goodwin creates award-winning works inspired by her love of maps, aerial views, landscapes, and her diagrammatic re-interpretation of cities.

 Her unique artistic voice is influenced by her formal training as an architect.
 In Valerie Goodwin’s own words, “The journey I have been on has taken me in many surprising and totally unexpected directions.
 It has also created interesting results made by my desire to fuse my work as an architect with my work as a fibre artist.”